8 Reasons to Put India on Your Bucket List

 India tip #1:

 Be extra cautious when eating freshly cut fruits and vegetables, even in upper class hotels and restaurants.
+Remember that your immune system might not have gone through the same things as a local’s!
 If you want to indulge, give your food an extra wash to be safe.

 3. Getting Comfortable With Being Uncomfortable